jpsm83/health/documentation/n8n/mediaContext.md

 {{ JSON.stringify($('Rewrite article').item.json.message.content) }}

-and create 4 detailed image descriptions and 1 article context string following the specified JSON format:
+and create 4 detailed image descriptions following the specified JSON format:

 Remember to:
 1. Create 4 detailed image descriptions with human interactivity that reflect the article content
-2. Create 1 article context string of maximum 200 characters that summarizes the article
-3. Use only safe, educational language suitable for women's wellness content
+2. Use only safe, educational language suitable for women's wellness content
-4. Focus on educational, empowering, and wellness-related imagery
+3. Focus on educational, empowering, and wellness-related imagery
-5. Avoid any explicit or inappropriate terminology
+4. Avoid any explicit or inappropriate terminology
-6. **ABSOLUTELY NO EMOJIS** - Do not add any emojis, symbols, or special characters
+5. **ABSOLUTELY NO EMOJIS** - Do not add any emojis, symbols, or special characters
-7. Output ONLY the JSON object with no additional text or explanations
+6. Output ONLY the JSON object with no additional text or explanations
-8. Ensure ALL 5 fields are present with non-empty string values (no undefined, null, or empty values)
+7. Ensure ALL 4 fields are present with non-empty string values (no undefined, null, or empty values)
 ```

 ---